9.2-channel home theater receiver with wired networking and Chromecast built-in

 The receiver's "Height 1" speaker outputs can be used to bi-amp your front left and right speakers for more powerful sound.
 Or you can connect a pair of speakers for stereo sound in another room.
 If you're happy with 5.2-channel surround sound in your living room, you can have two wired stereo music zones in other rooms.

-You can also connect a stereo receiver or amplifier through line-level Zone 2 and Zone 3 connections and use the DRX-4.2 as a preamp, so you can use all nine channels for surround sound in your home theater and still get stereo sound in up to two additional rooms.
+You can also connect a stereo receiver or amplifier through line-level Zone 2 and Zone 3 connections and use the DRX-5.2 as a preamp, so you can use all nine channels for surround sound in your home theater and still get stereo sound in up to two additional rooms.
+Whether you use the powered or line-level outputs for Zones 2 and 3, Whole House Audio mode lets you turn on and synchronize all audio zones with a push of a button.

 Power and Processing: